 Angolan electronics engineer Cristovão Cacombe created Arobot to address the lack of robotics labs in his country’s schools.
-He and his team are aiming to provide practical STEM (Science, Technology, Engineering, Mathematics) education and help students develop foundational skills in electronics engineering, programming and software development.
+In Africa, the technology sector is growing rapidly but faces a skills gap.
+There is a need for accessible training tools and programmes to help students and professionals develop necessary skills in electronics engineering, programming and software development.

 Arobot’s two motors are connected to a microcontroller which communicates via Bluetooth with an open-source electronic prototyping platform, enabling users to create and programme interactive electronic objects.